YellowO2/TOP-2025-Website/README.md

 # CCDS 2025 Orientation Website

 ## Overview
 A website + telegram management system used for managing and displaying realtime leaderboard and activities for NTU CCDS 2025 Orientation.
-The system supported the orientation event reliably for 40+ GLs managing OG activities.
+The system supported the orientation event reliably for OGLs/GameMasters managing OG activities.

 ## Features